shinwachi/waypointapp/README.md

 3. Point the configuration file to the assay folder(s)
 4. docker-compose up

+To build the image: docker-compose build

 * Configuration

 If you have an assay folder mounted which you'd like to use (instead of the included /data), then modify docker-compose.yml:

 e.g.: ```/mnt/srv/public:/public```

+to kill:
+ sudo docker-compose kill -s SIGINT

 * Dependencies